pang10122/pang10122/README.md

 - 👀 I’m interested in psy
 - 🌱 I’m currently learning psy
 - 💞️ I’m looking to collaborate on c2c
-- 📫 How to reach me ...
+- 📫 How to reach me via imessage or wechat

 <!---
 pang10122/pang10122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.